DrDEXT3R/DrDEXT3R.github.io/_posts/2019-08-31-creating-custom-runtime-image.md

 > <div style="text-align: right">blogs.oracle.com/java/modular-development</div>

 ## Java Platform Module System
 The main purpose of the Java Platform Module System (JPMS) is to **reduce the size of the application**.
 Thanks to that, we can run virtual machines on devices with significantly smaller resources, which gives us an **increase in performance**.
 But how was this achieved?
-The answer is: from Java 9 you can isolate and compile application modules along with determining the dependencies required and provided by the module.
+The answer is: from Java 9 we can isolate and compile application modules along with determining the dependencies required and provided by the module.
 This replaces the need to attach all JARs to each application separately.
 Instead, **we build Java runtimes that is tailored to the specific application (only required items are included)**.

 It is worth noting that **modules are not a mandatory element of programs** written in newer versions of JDK, but only an additional option.
-An example of the program on which this tutorial will be based is my *CLP Calculator* (download the <a href="https://sourceforge.net/projects/clp-calculator/files/CLP-Calculator.jar/download" target="_blank">jar file</a>).
+An example of the program on which this tutorial will be based is my *CLP Calculator* (download <a href="https://sourceforge.net/projects/clp-calculator/files/CLP-Calculator.jar/download" target="_blank">here</a>).
 It's built on JDK 11 and OpenJFX.
 I remind you that **from version 11 the JavaFX platform for GUI creation is no longer an integral part of JDK and must be downloaded separately**.
-If you have any problems, check my previous <a href="/java/your-javafx-app-on-jdk-11-&-openjfx/" target="_blank">post</a> in which I show how to run JavaFX application on JDK 11 & OpenJFX.
+The whole process of such configuration was described in the previous <a href="/java/your-javafx-app-on-jdk-11-&-openjfx/" target="_blank">post</a>.

-**The tool that will allow us to generate a runtime image is called *"jlink"*** (available from JDK 9).
+**The tool that will allow to generate a runtime image is called *"jlink"*** (available from Java 9).
 It should be noted that jlink works with modules.
 What about applications that migrate, e.g. from JDK 8 to JDK 11?
 Fortunately, all the application code along with all external libraries can be treated as part of the module with no name.

 ## Custom Runtime Image on Windows x86
 As you can see, both the new JDK versions and OpenJFX are only available for Windows 64-bit.
 Generated a runtime image will only support this version of systems.
 So what about the 32-bit ones?

 First you need to **look for JDK that will work on these versions of the systems**.
 Since Java 9, there are no official sources that are compatible with 32-bit architecture.
 Fortunately, you can find other companies that share this: <a href="https://www.azul.com/downloads/zulu-community/" target="_blank">*Zulu OpenJDK*</a> or <a href="https://bell-sw.com/" target="_blank">*Liberica JDK*</a>.

 A similar situation applies to OpenJFX.
 There are no official sources for such systems.
-Instead, you can find <a href="https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX" target="_blank">instructions</a> that will allow us to build our own version. **The easiest way is to use versions built by other users**.
-I used the one provided on the <a href="https://github.com/javafxports/openjdk-jfx/issues/376" target="_blank">GitHub website</a>.

-Link to download: <a href="https://github.com/DrDEXT3R/Archive/raw/master/OpenJFX_x86/openjfx11_x86.zip" target="_blank">*openjfx11_x86.zip*</a> (all credit to @<a href="https://github.com/graynk" target="_blank">graynk</a>).
+Instead, you can find <a href="https://wiki.openjdk.java.net/display/OpenJFX/Building+OpenJFX" target="_blank">instructions</a> that will allow to build your own version. **The easiest way is to use the community -** <a href="https://github.com/javafxports/openjdk-jfx/issues/376" target="_blank">**GitHub discussion**</a> (download <a href="https://github.com/DrDEXT3R/Archive/raw/master/OpenJFX_x86/openjfx11_x86.zip" target="_blank">*openjfx11_x86.zip*</a> &rarr; all credit to @<a href="https://github.com/graynk" target="_blank">graynk</a>).

-**Some unofficial versions of JDK have JavaFX built in<sup>[1]</sup> (e.g. *Zulu 11.33.15* and *Liberica JDK 12.0.2*)**.
-You can check this by looking for the following jmod files in JDK directory:
+**Some unofficial versions of JDK have JavaFX built in<sup>[1]</sup> (e.g. *Zulu 11.33.15* and *Liberica 12.0.2*)**.
+You can check this by looking for the following jmod files in their directory:
 - *javafx.base.jmod*
 - *javafx.controls.jmod*
 - *javafx.fxml.jmod*